 In the process of demand reallocation, Y may increase, decrease or stay constant.
 The intuition is derived from standard macroeconomic reasoning: the sum of savings is equal to investment before and after the reallocation of demand.
 Investment has not changed since the adjustments are taking place within one sweep of the model.
-Therefore if the savings per unit of output by firm 2, $s_2\pi_2$, is greater than of that of firm 1, a unit of income shifted from firm 2 to firm 1 will result in an increase in total consumption spending and hence an increase in aggregate demand.13
+Therefore if the savings per unit of output by firm 2, $s_2\pi_2$, is greater than of that of firm 1, a unit of aggregate demand shifted from firm 2 to firm 1 will result in an increase in aggregate demand.13